andrewd92/home-front/README.md

 # Smart home frontend application

 > This application I will use to manage devices in my home. <br />
-> This is easy to manage nuxt js application for control my home
+> This is easy to manage nuxt js application for control my home. <br />
+> I use Materilizecss  framework for create beautiful frontend

 ## Build Setup